The Derby Wharf/Jetty

 The Buccaneer Archipelago

 The Archipelago is 35 minutes flying time from Derby.
 It consists of up to 1,000 rugged, sparsely vegetated islands, with patches of rainforest in moist areas, secluded beaches and a fringe of mangroves where silt has accumulated.
 The islands are rich in bird and animal life with 118 species of bird and 11 species of snake recorded on Koolan Island alone.
-A tidal range of up to twelve metres is experienced, which creates such phenomena as the Horizontal Waterfalls in Talbot Bay, a must see for any visitor.
+A tidal range of up to twelve metres is experienced, which creates such phenomena as the horizontal reversible waterfall in Talbot Bay, a must see for any visitor.
 Rock art on the islands reflects the occupation by Aboriginal people and isolated graves are testimony to the dangers of pearling at the turn of the century.
 The scars of mining for iron ore can be seen on Koolan and Cockatoo Island.
 In addition, sea safaris leave Derby on a regular basis between April and November to explore the West Kimberley Coast.